kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q94
 While performing a small-bowel resection for strictures following Crohn’s disease, you notice that, on inspection, there are marked differences between *jejunal and ileal anatomy*.
 Such differences include all of the following, EXCEPT:

-	A. Wider lumen in the jejunum - T
+	A. Wider lumen in the jejunum
-	B. Fewer lymphatics in the jejunal mesentery compared with ileal - T
+	B. Fewer lymphatics in the jejunal mesentery compared with ileal
-	C. More prominent and multiple arcades of vessels in the ileum - T
+	C. More prominent and multiple arcades of vessels in the ileum
-	D. Thicker wall of the ileum - FALSE
+	D. Thicker wall of the ileum
-	E. Thicker and more fat-laden mesentery increasing towards the ileum - T
+	E. Thicker and more fat-laden mesentery increasing towards the ileum
 #### Answer: C. More prominent and multiple arcades of vessels in the ileum - *FALSE* = D. Thicker wall of the ileum

 #### Differences Between Jejunum vs Ileum - LEARN